IdentityPython/IdentityPython.github.io/index.md

 layout: default
 ---

-The IdentityPython is a bundle of projects that provide implementation of key federation and identity technologies including OpenID Connect, SAML, xmldsig, OAuth, JWT, etc -- all implemented in Python.
+The IdentityPython is a set of projects that provide implementation of key federation and identity technologies including OpenID Connect, SAML, xmldsig, OAuth, JWT, etc -- all implemented in Python.